 2.01 Purchase and Sale, Cancellation of Options and SARs.
 Subject to the terms and conditions set forth herein, at the Closing: (a) the Sellers shall sell to Buyer, or (at Buyer's request) a direct or indirect subsidiary of Buyer, and Buyer shall purchase from the Sellers, the Shares, free and clear of all Encumbrances, (b) the Optionholders shall surrender the Options for cancellation pursuant to the Option Cancellation Agreements, in each case, for the consideration specified in 2.02, (c) the SAR Holders shall surrender the SARs for cancellation pursuant to the SAR Cancellation Agreements, in each case, for the consideration specified in 2.02 and (d) the Buyer shall pay and deliver the Purchase Price as provided in this Agreement.
 The Purchase Price (as set forth and subject to adjustment as provided in this Agreement) will be allocated among the Sellers, the Optionholders and SAR Holders pursuant to the Allocation Certificate.
-Effective upon consummation of the Closing, (i) all outstanding Options shall be cancelled and terminated and become null, void and of no further effect.
+Effective upon consummation of the Closing, (i) all outstanding Options shall be cancelled and terminated and become null, void and of no further effect, and (ii) all outstanding SARs shall be cancelled and terminated and become null, void and of no further effect.
 The aggregate amount payable to all Optionholders in accordance with 2.03(a)(ii) is referred to as the "Option Consideration".
-The aggregate amount payable to all SAR Holders in accordance with the Option Agreements.
-All payments of SAR Consideration to SAR Holders shall be subject to and in accordance with the Option Agreements.
+The aggregate amount payable to all SAR Holders in accordance with 2.03(a)(iii) is referred to as the "SAR Consideration".
+All payments of Option Consideration to Optionholders shall be subject to and in accordance with the Option Cancellation Agreements.
 All payments of SAR Consideration to SAR Holders and Optionholders (subject to applicable withholding Tax) as contemplated by 2.03.